 - an Android phone which runs the Bird Monitoring software

 - a year of cloud storage

-The Cacophonometer will need to be connected to a mains power supply and within range of a wifi network to upload the recordings.
+If the Bird Monitor is within range of a wifi network it will automaticall upload the recordings to the cloud.
 Alternatively you can insert a SIM card and it will upload the recordings if it has cell coverage.
-If there is no connectivity the Cacophonometer can store 3 month's of recordings which will then be uploaded when the device connects to the internet.
+If there is no connectivity the Bird Monitor can store 3 month's of recordings which will then be uploaded when the device connects to the internet.
 This storage time can be increased to a year if a 32Gb card (not included) is installed.